clux/rust-meetup-london/source/slides.md

 notes:
 - kube crate (there's 3, this is _the one_ that tries to do a simplified api and higher level concepts)
-- minimal; great for just crds or no native objs (or writing self)
+- minimal; great for just crds or not native objs
 - full openapi generated structs from api, but pretty heavy dep
 - if you wanna write a subset of structs (memory, or less deps) you can..